Sophie-Williams/pserverCMSFull/README.md

  ```

  If you work with a MsSQL DB you have to copy the `php_pdo_sqlsrv_56_ts.dll` from the download above, to the `ext` directory from your PHP.
+ You also have to install https://www.microsoft.com/de-de/download/details.aspx?id=36434 for MsSQL.

 ### PHP-Path in Environment Variables